NYULibraries/libtechnyu_blog/source/_posts/2013-05-03-library-technologists-at-nyu.markdown

     $ git push origin master

 ## Questions?
-Hit up sdalton #libtechnyu on freenode.
+Hit up sdalton at #libtechnyu on freenode.
 Not borges or humbert.
 Those dudes are squabble-y.

 Enjoy!